 Louis Pasteur delivered the final disproof of spontaneous generation in 1861 with the help of his handy swan-necked flasks.
 First he placed broth in a flask, boiled the broth, and let it sit.
 In a second experiment he did the same but with a neckless flask.

 The swan-necked flask caught dust and microorganisms in the neck, but no microbes grew in the broth.
 The neckless flask, on the other hand, became the proud mother of a microbial ecosystem.
 This proved that air was not enough to get the broth to grow stuff in it.
 Spores and crap had to actually find their way into the liquid.
 Spontaneous generations was disproved.

-Thus the law of Biogenesis was established (Huxley, 1870): life, at least as it is known to us at present, can only be the result of previously-existing living things.
+Thus the principle of Biogenesis was established (Huxley, 1870): life, at least as it is known to us at present, can only be the result of previously-existing living things.
 The opposite doctrine, that life could arise from non-living matter, was termed Abiogenesis (Huxley, 1870).
 (Note that many have observed that the word biogenesis should properly mean “origin of life”, whereas abiogenesis should mean “non-origin of life”.
 These terms were derived somewhat abstractly.
 “Biogenic” means “from life”, so Huxley must’ve meant biogenesis to mean “origin from (within) life”, and then simply attached the a- suffix to mean the opposite, rendering abiogenesis as the term for “origin from non-life”.)

 Although the idea that living things were being continually generated by the environment had been by Pasteur’s experiments thoroughly debunked, scientists were still left having to explain where life originated from to begin with.